agera-air/agera/docs/input.md

 // application: AgeraApplication

+// Set the action collection
 application.input.setActions(new <InputAction> [
     new InputAction("actionId")
         .key(new InputKey(Keyboard.SPACE))
         .key(new InputKey(Keyboard.ENTER)),
 ]);

-// Determines whether an action is pressed application.input.isPressed("actionId");
+// Indicates whether an action is pressed or not application.input.isPressed("actionId");

 // Event dispatched when any input is pressed